mozilla/web-lit-core/_articles/web-detective.md

 layout: page
 toc:
 - "Introduction"
-- "Co-create a list of rules/criteria"
+- "Co-create a list of criteria"
 - "Research and evaluate evidence"
 - "Detecting skills in the wild"
 - "Learning Experience Reflection"